 Can you eat raw shiitake mushrooms?

-No. According to Mankato Clinic, eating them raw or undercooked can lead to flagellate dermatitis, an itchy rash.
 Shiitake mushrooms should be cooked for at least 5-7 minutes until they are tender, with an internal temperature of 266-293°F (130-145°C).
+Cooking them not only makes them safe to eat, but it brings out their umami taste and softens their texture.

-Preparing shiitake mushrooms depends on whether you're using fresh or dried ones.
-Here's a guide on how to do it:
+Getting shiitake mushrooms ready for cooking depends on whether you're using fresh or dried ones.
+Here's a simple guide to prep them:

-- Cleaning: Gently brush off any dirt or debris using a soft brush or a damp paper towel.
+- Clean: Gently brush off any dirt or debris using a soft brush or a damp paper towel.
 I like to quickly rinse them under running water, and then pat them dry.

-- Removing Stems: Their stems can be tough and woody, so it's common to remove them.
+- Remove the Stems: Their stems can be tough and woody, so it's common to remove them.
 Grasp the stem near the base of the cap and twist it off or use a knife to cut it off.

-- Rehydrating: Soak them in a bowl of warm water for at least 20 minutes or until they are soft.
+- Rehydrate: Soak them in a bowl of warm water for at least 20 minutes or until they are soft.
 Squeeze out the excess water.

-- Removing Stems: Some dried shiitake mushrooms have their stems cut off, which can remain tough after rehydration.
+- Remove the Stems: Some dried shiitake mushrooms have their stems cut off, which can remain tough after rehydration.
 It's often best to remove them.

-- Using the Soaking Liquid: The water used for rehydrating them becomes a flavorful broth.
+- Use the Soaking Liquid: The water used for rehydrating them becomes a flavorful broth.
 Strain to remove any dirt or debris, then use it in soups, stews, or sauces.

-- Cooking: Once rehydrated, you can use them like fresh ones, although they will have a different texture and a more intense flavor.
+- Cook: Once rehydrated, you can use them like fresh ones, although they will have a different texture and a more intense flavor.

 Shiitake mushrooms are a versatile ingredient that adds texture and flavor.
 Here are some recipes that incorporate them:

-- Braises and Stews: Classic favorites like Pork Asado, Pata Tim, or other Asian dishes like Korean Beef Stew contain mushrooms that absorb the sweet and savory flavors of the sauce.
+- Braises and Stews: Classic favorites like Pork Asado, Pata Tim, or other Asian dishes like Korean Beef Stew contain mushrooms that absorb their sweet and savory flavors.

-- Stir-Fried Noodles: Whether you are making Pancit Canton, Pancit Bihon, or exploring non-Filipino dishes like Yaki Udon, these mushrooms add a beautiful texture contrast and umami flavor.
+- Stir-Fried Noodles: Whether you are making Pancit Canton, Pancit Bihon, Sotanghon Guisado, or exploring non-Filipino dishes like Yaki Udon, these mushrooms add a beautiful texture contrast and umami flavor.

-- Lumpia: While Lumpiang Shanghai or Lumpiang Gulay can be filled with anything you fancy, these mushrooms stand out as an excellent choice.
+- Lumpia: While Lumpiang Shanghai or Lumpiang Gulay can be filled with practically anything, these mushrooms are an excellent choice.

-- Siomai: Mincing the mushrooms and incorporating them into the mixture of ground pork add depth and texture to these steamed dumplings.
+- Siomai: Mince the mushrooms and add them into the mixture of meat for addded flavor and texture to these steamed dumplings.

-- Stir-Fries: Shiitakes are a versatile addition to stir-fries, such as Tofu and Asparagus Stir Fry, Eggplant Stir Fry, or Chopsuey.
+- Stir-Fries: Shiitakes are great for stir-fries, such as Tofu and Asparagus Stir Fry, Eggplant Stir Fry, or Chopsuey.

-- Soups: Add these mushrooms to soup broths for a layer of umami, like Almondigas with meatballs and wheat vermicelli noodles.
+- Soups: Add these mushrooms into soups for a rich umami flavor, great in Almondigas with meatballs and wheat vermicelli noodles.

 Other ingredient guides you may like